utopiantools/propresenter-master-control/README.md

 node app.js
 ```

+The app will prompt you to select a playlist on the slave machine that will be controlled by the playlist on the master machine.
+You can leave it blank to allow the master to control any playlist on the slave according to the playlist location of the master.

-That's it, whenever a slide is selected in the master instance, a command will be sent to the slave to trigger a slide at the same slide number in the same playlist path.
+That's it, whenever a slide is selected in the master instance, a command will be sent to the slave to trigger a slide at the same slide number in the selected playlist path.